hydroffice/hyo2_soundspeed/docs/user_manual_installation_2_configurations.rst

 .. index:: upgrade;

 It is possible to copy configuration settings from a previous installation.
-When a new installation is performed, the user is prompted to select existing configuration settings (if any).
+When a new installation is performed, the user is prompted (see :numref:`existing_setup`) to select existing configuration settings (if any).

+.. _existing_setup:
 .. figure:: ./_static/existing_setup.png
     :width: 470px
     :align: center
-    :height: 122px
     :alt: alternate text
     :figclass: align-center